 Subscriber and List Management

 Different tools allow you to create lists and manage subscribers differently, so it’s a good idea to make sure this fits with how you want to grow your lists.

 MailChimp allows you to create different lists with their own sign up forms, which means that subscribers are categorized by the list they belong to.

 An area where this doesn’t work so well is if you want to create multiple lists — for example, if you have a home decor blog and you also sell a course about interior styling.

 With a built-in CRM tool, Infusionsoft is contact-focused and you can tag or sign up a subscriber to multiple lists from one contact record.

 Both tools allow you to create a range of sign up forms, from very simple forms to widgets that can be styled to match the style of your blog.

 You can start from templates, import a design from a third party, or create your own design using HTML and CSS coding.

 You can use one of the built-in templates and customize to suit your needs, or you can use a third party design like one of these free MailChimp templates.

 Infusionsoft also has a campaign builder tool, where you can design email templates from a blank canvas or use prebuilt templates from their marketplace.

 Both tools allow you to easily create branded email designs, which is a great way to keep your blog and brand in the minds of subscribers.

 If you’d like to learn more about email best practice, Infusionsoft has created a guide on how to design emails, which also features some visual inspiration for your own designs.

 There are lots of different ways to use email to attract new subscribers, drive traffic to your blog, or sell products or services.

 The most popular types of email campaigns for bloggers include a weekly or monthly newsletter, or promotional emails for affiliate products.

 Both systems also allow you to personalize your email campaigns, using the data provided by subscribers — for example, you could feature their name within your emails to make them more engaging.

 The process to create and send email campaigns feels more simple in MailChimp, as it’s designed to be approachable and easy to use for all.

 Both email marketing tools allow you to schedule emails, plus create a series of emails which is trigger by actions taken by your subscribers.
-This series is known as marketing automation.

 As MailChimp is primarily an email marketing tool, the automation side of the software is not as in depth as CRM-based Infusionsoft.

 One of the most popular ways to make use of marketing automation as a blogger is to set up a welcome sequence for new subscribers.

-In Infusionsoft this type of email is known as a “campaign sequence,” and you can find an in-depth series of guides on how to use the function here.
+In Infusionsoft this type of email is known as a “campaign sequence,” and you can find an in-depth series of guides on how to use the function.

 Once you’re more comfortable with your email marketing tool, you could explore different ways to use marketing automation to grow your list or drive more traffic to your blog.

 A popular way to do this is to create a free email course, which is delivered to your subscribers over a set period of time.

 Email marketing can be a tricky subject to master, which is why a good support and customer service team is essential.

 Infusionsoft customers can access a rage of support options including 24/7 chat, help guides and tutorials, and also phone support during business hours.

 If phone support is important to you, MailChimp may not be the right provider for you — to keep costs low they only offer support via their website.